-Shoes - Loafers, tied casual shoes, and traditional, below-the-ankle, gym/tennis shoes are all permitted.
+Shoes - Loafers, tied casual shoes, high tops, and gym/tennis shoes are all permitted.
 Girls in all grades may also wear boots during winter months.
-Gym shoes must be a reasonable color.
-Color rim accents are permissible.
-Students may wear high-top gym shoes of a reasonable color.
-Shoes not mentioned above (i.e. clogs of any type, slippers, army boots, lighted gym shoes, or shoes with wheels, backless shoes, open-toed shoes) may not be worn.
+Shoes not mentioned above (i.e. clogs of any type, slippers, light-up gym shoes, or shoes with wheels, backless shoes, open-toed shoes) may not be worn.
 The administration will determine if a shoe is inappropriate, unreasonable, or unsafe for school wear.